Deeplodocus/deeplodocus/docs/examples.md

     Your data directory should look like this:

-    ```yaml
+    ```
     data
         ⊦ train
         |   ⊦ images        # Directory of all training images
         |   ∟ labels.dat    # File of all training labels
         ∟ test
             ⊦ images        # Directory of all test images
             ∟ labels.dat    # File of all test labels
     ```

 3. **Data configurations**